azink/rbot-slack/README.md

 * !hungry - Generate a delicious meal
 * !points, !--, !++ - Add to or subrtract from the value of something
 * !stock - Show stock information for a given symbol
+* !timecube - You cannot comprehend this hook
 * !update - Update from git and reload hooks
 * !w - gets the weather from wunderground.
 For a default location, edit the "what I do" field in your profile
 * !whatis/!remember/!forget - Remember something == something else